-Want to organize your meals, without the complicated systems?
-Take a look at a simple method of meal planning for beginners, perfect for the busy mom.
+Want to organize meals for your family without complicated systems?
+Take a look at a simple method of meal planning for busy moms.

+It truly is possible.
 So, are you ready to get in the habit of planning your meals?
-Let’s get to it.
+Let’s get started:

-How many days a week do you want to cook?
+1. Decide how many days a week you want to cook

-Every family is different: Some of us have more members to feed.
-Others have just had a baby and can’t fathom the thought of making a home-cooked meal.
+Every family is different: Some of us have more members to feed, while others have just had a baby and can’t fathom the thought of making a home-cooked meal.

-Decide on a good number of days to cook per week that works for your family.
+So, the first step is to decide on a number of days to cook per week that works for your family.

 When the twins were born, those five days shrank to zero.
 Gradually, I crept back into the kitchen—cooking once a day, then twice.
-Until now, where I plan, shop and cook for all seven days of the week.
-We are definitely a growing family!
+Until now, where I plan, shop, and cook for all seven days of the week.

 Action step: How many days of the week do you want to cook?

 2. Find the same number of recipes to fill those days

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.